Naetion/Guides/resolve-disputes.md

 That's where the community comes in.

-## HJAELP's decentralized dispute resolution system
+## NAETION's decentralized dispute resolution system

 In legacy marketplaces like Upwork, their employees unilaterally arbitrate disputes based on opaque rules and processes.

-At HJAELP, the community arbitrates disputes by following a clear, transparent, fair process.
+At NAETION, the community arbitrates disputes by following a clear, transparent, fair process.
 When a disagreement arises, we trust our community to understand the evidence and make fair and thoughtful decisions about how to come to a resolution.

-In HJAELP's ultimate version, this entire process will take place on-chain.
+In NAETION's ultimate version, this entire process will take place on-chain.
 Resolvers will be able to decide disputes directly from the dispute resolution dApp, in a completely decentralized way.
 In this way, we can improve the quality of decisions while increasing the system's throughput.

 We believe this is a crucial "coordination lego block" that other decentralized organizations will need as well.
 We will release it for general use once we've built the protocol out for ourselves.

 ### How disputes get resolved

-The HJAELP community elects Resolvers that represent HJAELPers, clients, investors, and validators.
+The NAETION community elects Resolvers that represent HJAELPers, clients, investors, and validators.
 Under the direction of a community-elected Chief Resolver, Resolvers review the evidence and offer expert opinions on subjective claims in order to come to an agreement.
 This ensures decisions are fair and unbiased.

 ### Dispute resolution in 4 steps

-Each dispute has four phases in HJAELP's resolution system.
+Each dispute has four phases in NAETION's resolution system.

 #### 1. Start a conversation in good faith
 Most disputes can be resolved with a simple conversation.
-HJAELP makes this easy by enabling direct messaging inside the platform, allowing direct communication between both parties.
-Before starting a formal dispute resolution process, HJAELP helps both sides come to a mutually agreed-upon decision that keeps both sides happy.
+NAETION makes this easy by enabling direct messaging inside the platform, allowing direct communication between both parties.
+Before starting a formal dispute resolution process, NAETION helps both sides come to a mutually agreed-upon decision that keeps both sides happy.

 #### 2. Register a dispute
 If either party want to dispute an invoice, they can register a dispute by submitting a short form specifying the reason for the dispute and the basis for the dispute.
 Each dispute must start with a statement as well as supporting evidence.
 A community-elected representative then works with the person to help complete the right documentation and provide proper notification to the other party.